dflib/dflib/README.md

 ## What is DataFrame

-DataFrame is a 2-dimensional table containing some data (numbers, Strings, Objects).
-You can think of it as a programming analog of a table in a spreadsheet.
+DataFrame is a 2-dimensional table containing some data (numbers, Strings, Objects) in columns and rows.
+You can think of it as a programming analog of a table in a spreadsheet (or in a DB).
 DataFrame is a data structure ubiquitous in data transformation and analysis in Python ([pandas](https://pandas.pydata.org/)), R, [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
 But somehow there is no common lightweight DataFrame implementation